Palifra/l10n_mk/README.md

 #### For New Companies (Recommended):

 1. Install the module from Apps menu
-2. Create a new company with country set to "North Macedonia"
+2. Create a new company with country set to "Macedonia"
 3. The chart of accounts will be installed automatically
 4. Configure your company details